República Txeca: Entorn econòmic

 Capital gains obtained by non-resident companies of the EU/EEA or Czech companies investing outside the EU/EEA may be exempt from tax under the following conditions: the non-resident company is a tax resident in a third country with which the Czech Republic has signed a tax treaty; it satisfies the conditions for dividend exemption (10% holding for an uninterrupted period of 12 months) and is subject to a tax in the country of origin comparable to the Czech corporate tax at a minimum rate of 12%.

-Charitable donations over CZK 2,000 may be deductible up to 10% of the tax base.
+Charitable donations over CZK 2,000 may be deductible up to 10% of the tax base (30% for donations in the tax periods ending from March 2020 up to the end of February 2023).
 Accrued interest under the generally accepted Czech accounting principles is in most cases tax-deductible, as are contractual fines and remuneration paid to members of the statutory bodies of a company.
 Payments for travel expenses and meal allowances for employees are in general deductible.

-Tax losses can be carried forward up to five years (unless there is a significant change in the company's ownership structure).
-For taxable periods ending after 30 June 2020, tax losses may also be carried back for 2 years (capped at CZK 30 million).
+Tax losses can be carried forward for up to five years (unless there is a significant change in the company's ownership structure).
+From 2020, tax losses may also be carried back for 2 years (capped at CZK 30 million).

 Investment incentives are available for the manufacturing sector and the technology and data centres in the form of exemptions from property tax or corporate income tax, financial support for job creation and employee training.
-Research and development expenses give rise to a 100% tax allowance.
+Research and development expenses give rise to a tax allowance of up to 100%.
 An additional 10% tax credit is granted to companies whose research and development expenses in a tax year exceed those of the previous tax year.
+Any unused R&D allowance may be carried forward for the next three years.

 An exit tax is levied on the relocation of assets without a change of ownership between a Czech company and its foreign permanent establishment or when a Czech tax resident moves its residency abroad.
-The rate is the same as that of corporate income tax (currently 19%).
+The rate is the same as that of corporate income tax (21% as of 2024).

 The transfer tax (imposed at a rate of 4% of the transaction price or the officially appraised value of the real estate transferred, whichever is higher) has been abolished with retroactive effect, hence it does not apply to real estate whose transfer was registered in the cadastral register on or after 1 December 2019.